goinfinite/os/README.md

 This project is under active development and is not ready for production use.
 ```

-# Speedia AppManager
+# Speedia OS

-Speedia AppManager (SAM) is an open source application hosting manager in a single file.
-It has a REST API, CLI and dashboard built to help you run your applications in a container easily.
+Speedia OS (SOS) is a streamlined container image equipped with a REST API, CLI, and user-friendly dashboard, purpose-built to simplify the deployment of your applications within a container environment.

 ## Running

-SAM is designed to manage an application with its dependencies in a lightweight container, specifically on top of [bitnami/minideb](https://hub.docker.com/r/bitnami/minideb/) image.
-However, it may also work as a regular binary on any Debian-based distro so you can use it to run your applications directly in a virtual machine or bare metal server.

-To run SAM as a container, you can use the image available at DockerHub with the following command:
+To run SOS as a container, you can use the image available at DockerHub with the following command:

 ```
-podman run --name sam --env 'VIRTUAL_HOST=speedia.net' --rm -p 10000:10000 -it docker.io/speedia/sam:latest
+podman run --name sos --env 'VIRTUAL_HOST=speedia.net' --rm -p 10000:10000 -it docker.io/speedia/sos:latest
 ```

 Feel free to rename the container, vhost and change the host port as you wish.
-SAM should work with Docker, Docker Swarm, Rancher, Kubernetes, Portainer or any other tool that supports OCI-compliant containers.
+SOS should work with Docker, Docker Swarm, Rancher, Kubernetes, Portainer or any other tool that supports OCI-compliant containers.

-You can publish port 80 and 443 to the host when running SAM in a virtual machine or bare metal server so that you don't need to use a reverse proxy, as long as your intention is to run a single application in the server.
+You can publish port 80 and 443 to the host when running SOS in a virtual machine or bare metal server so that you don't need to use a reverse proxy, as long as your intention is to run a single application in that server.

-Otherwise, you may want to use a reverse proxy to run multiple SAM instances in the same server and proxy each domain to the respective SAM instance, using [nginx-proxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) for example.
-Remember to also map port 10000 to a subdomain or directory in the reverse proxy for each SAM instance.

-If you don't want to use containers, you can attempt to run SAM directly in a VM or server at your own risk.
-Download the latest release from the [releases page](https://github.com/speedianet/sam/releases) and use the [supervisord config file](https://github.com/speedianet/sam/blob/main/supervisord.conf) to run it as a service.
-In the future there will be a CLI command to automate this installation.

 ## Development